Unmapped Activities

 Updated by Luka Koczorowski

-There are some scenarios where Blueprint cannot determine if an action is a custom action, unmapped, or unsopported.
+There are some scenarios where Blueprint cannot determine if an action is a custom action, unmapped, or unsupported.
 In those scenarios we have a Rule call "unmapped actions" which is described below.

 Ensure you have the correct scope and source RPA tool selected, and that you have generate Rules.
 See Using Rules for details instructions